Home » Where Is The Best Place To Put A Parrot Cage?

 • Don’t open the windows when the parrot is out of its cage.

-However, you must turn off the TV earlier and set the volume low.
+You must turn off the TV earlier and set the volume low.

 Kitchens can be dangerous places for parrots due to the risk of Teflon toxicity.
 Also known as PTFE poisoning, it’s a respiratory condition caused by overheated cookware coated with Teflon.

-According to VCA Hospitals, Teflon-coated utensils release a colorless, odorless gaseous toxin called polytetrafluoroethylene (PTFE).
+Teflon-coated utensils release a colorless, odorless gaseous toxin called polytetrafluoroethylene (PTFE).
 Non-stick pots and pans can also release this toxin.

 • Breathing difficulties.